inUtil-info/whin2-contrib/README.md

 Once you get subscribed, open the configuration node and fill in the field *ApiKey*.
 That's all you need to do to start using whin.

 ### About the ApiKey:
-The *ApiKey* field is expecting a string, numbers and letters with no spaces. if you get stucked, check this [video](https://www.youtube.com/watch?v=uOZ-oH4kP58) and see from where can you copy the key that you have to paste on the config node.
+The *ApiKey* field is expecting a string, numbers and letters with no spaces.
+If you get stucked, check this [video](https://www.youtube.com/watch?v=uOZ-oH4kP58) and see from where can you copy the key that you have to paste on the config node.
+A whin-config node, when properly configured, looks like this:

 ![Config](./icons/config-node.png)